sommerc/MN_V1_analysis/README.md

 * \<category\>_analysis.py
 * \<category\>_plots.py

 All scripts reside in the "analysis" folder.
-For convenicne the entire pipeline can be triggered in parallel from a single [entry script](#run)
+For convenience the entire computation can be triggered in parallel from a single [entry script](#run)

 ## Folder structure, settings and analysis parameters:
 ---

-Settings and parameters are organzied in YAML.
+Settings and parameters are organized in YAML.
 The current pipeline is configured in [analysis_settings.yml](analysis_settings.yml).
 For an more minimal example template see [analysis_settings.template.yml](analysis_settings.template.yml)

 The overall input Folder structure has two levels.